 Other facilities will be establishing such systems because this kind of network management is a basic starting point for all security management frameworks.

-Two likely interferences are:
+Initial feedback suggests that facilities manage the network layer, not the application layer, however, further comment is sought on two potential points of interference:

 Use of SNIF creates information inconsistency between the facility system and the SNIF system.
 This is usually the result of updating one but not the other system.